• Skip to primary navigation

 You can do this by slowly allowing them a little outside time each day for a while before transplanting them.

-Alternatively, you can use a fan and shop light setup (as described here) to get them use to light and wind.
+Alternatively, you can use a fan and shop light setup (as described in how to start plants inside) to get them use to light and wind.
 Then, when they are ready to go outside, it is a much smoother transition.

 2. Prepare the transplant site